 Nests are essential for birds as they provide a safe and secure place for laying eggs, incubating them, and raising their young.
 They protect eggs and chicks from predators, harsh weather, and environmental dangers.
 Nests also offer warmth and comfort, ensuring the survival of baby birds until they are ready to fly.
 Different bird species build nests in various locations, such as trees, cliffs, or even on the ground, using materials like twigs, leaves, mud, and feathers.
-Nesting is a crucial part of a bird’s life cycle, contributing to the continuation of their species.
+Nesting is a crucial part of a bird’s life cycle, contributing to the continuation of species.
 Man-made nests, such as birdhouses or artificial nesting platforms, play a crucial role in supporting bird populations, especially in urban or deforested areas where natural nesting sites are scarce.
 These nests provide birds with safe shelter, protection from predators, and a secure place to lay eggs and raise their young.
 Many bird species struggle to find suitable nesting spots due to habitat destruction caused by deforestation, urbanisation, and agriculture.
 Man-made nests offer birds a safe and protected environment, shielding them from extreme weather conditions like heavy rain, heat, or cold (Newton, 1998; Lambrechts et al., 2012).
 They also help keep eggs and chicks safe from predators such as snakes, cats, and larger birds.
 Several bird species face population decline due to habitat loss.
 Man-made nests can help endangered or vulnerable species by offering them a place to reproduce and maintain their populations (Sherley et al., 2012; Liu & Li, 2024).
 Conservation programs often install artificial nests to support species like owls, swallows, and eagles, ensuring their survival in the wild.
 Cities and towns often lack natural tree cavities, which many birds rely on for nesting (Kuranov, 2009; James Reynolds et al., 2019).
 Man-made birdhouses and nesting platforms allow birds to thrive even in human-populated areas.
 This contributes to urban biodiversity, helping maintain ecological balance by controlling pests like insects and rodents.
 Migratory birds travel long distances and often struggle to find safe nesting sites.
-Providing artificial nests along migration routes can help these birds rest, breed, and successfully raise their young before continuing their journey (Marzluff, 2008; Faaborg et al., 2010; Newton, 2023).
+Providing artificial nests along migration routes can help these birds rest, breed, and successfully raise their young before continuing their journey (Marzluff and Rodewald, 2008; Faaborg et al., 2010; Newton, 2023).
 Birds play a vital role in ecosystems by pollinating flowers, dispersing seeds, and controlling insect populations.
 By offering them nesting spaces, humans indirectly support the environment and maintain a balanced ecosystem (Wratten et al., 2012).
 Installing man-made nests attracts birds to gardens, parks, and forests, providing people with opportunities for bird watching and nature appreciation (Proctor, 1996; Idilfitri & Mohamad, 2012).
 This fosters environmental awareness and encourages conservation efforts.